 - Consider letting people know if you expect your appearance to change -- for example, hair loss or changes in your skin or weight.
 Explain to them that it's part of the process of getting better.

 - When telling your supervisor, think strategically when mentioning your legal rights; some supervisors might feel threatened by the topic.
 For support in having this conversation, download the Manager's Kit.

 - You may want to reassure your coworkers that you're not disappearing on them.
 Let them know that you're still an integral part of the team and that work is important to you and you want to be kept in the loop.

 Most importantly, remember that this will be a fluid experience and what you know about your situation may change as you go through treatment.
-By sharing your diagnosis, you're opening up an ongoing conversation with your manager and/or coworkers; this enables you to discuss things as they evolve and adjust your plan of action accordingly, as well as your team's expectations of you.
+By sharing your diagnosis, you're beginning an ongoing conversation with your manager and/or coworkers; this enables you to discuss things as they evolve and adjust your plan of action accordingly, as well as your team's expectations of you.

 Also, it's worth noting that you may find yourself in the position of having to educate your supervisor, because most people haven't experienced this type of situation before or been trained on how to handle it, another instance where the Manager's Kit can come in handy.